Am I the only one who is put off by “Botox in a jar” claims?

 A more recent study tested a combo of argireline and tripeptide-10 citrulline and found two things: it helps keep skin moisturised and has some anti-wrinkle activity.
 But the problem with studies like this is that you can’t be sure if the duo shares the antiaging and moisturising jobs equally or one of them does the heavy lifting.

-But there is NO proof that it works as well as Botox.
+Either way, there is NO proof that Argireline works as well as Botox.

 P.S.
 If you’re interested in trying argireline, choose a water-in-oil product.
 Argireline penetrates skin better when there’s plenty of water around.

-I personally don’t think this is a big concern because argireline can penetrate your skin but not all the way to reach your muscles.
+I personally don’t think this is a big concern because argireline can’t really reach your muscles.
 But who knows, maybe in the future, we’ll have the technology for that, too!

 What Are The Best Skincare Products With Argireline?

 I don’t recommend you splurge on a product just because it has argireline yet.
 But if you really want to give it a try, go with The Ordinary Argireline Solution 10%.
-It has enough argireline to work (it uses the same concentration as the studies), it’s water-based and is dirty cheap.
+It has enough argireline to work (it uses the same concentration as the studies), it’s water-based, and is affordable.
 Just saying.

 The Bottom Line